saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 a median of about 4.3, with lots of low outliers.
 If the price is between 0 and 4.99, then the median rating actually increases, with more ratings being closer to 4.4.
-If an app price is greater than 5 dollars, the median is about tthe same as the median rating for free apps, however there are less outliers for this category.
+If an app price is greater than 5 dollars, the median is about the same as the median rating for free apps, however there are less outliers for this category.

 ![](final-writeup_files/figure-gfm/content-rating-1.png)<!-- -->